 Set a reading challenge or start a book club

 I love reading so I’ve done both of these things.
 I follow the Goodreads Reading Challenge, which I begin at the start of the year.
-But during self isolation me and some publishing mates have started an impromptu book club and it’s been great!
+But during self isolation some publishing mates and I have started an impromptu book club and it’s been great!
 Very intellectual as well as hilarious.
 The tangents we have are brilliant.
 Let’s get back to intergenerational conflict…

 Organise an after-work party with colleagues

 Just because you can’t work doesn’t mean you can’t socialise with your colleagues.
 Organise after-work drinks sessions, morning coffee or a lunch-time meet up to connected to everyone and socialise.
 Great excuse to start yet another quiz during self isolation.

 Watch YouTube Videos

 YouTube is full of videos that instructional, funny, and entertaining.
 If you love books immerse yourself in the book tube community.
 Like Skillshare you can learn plenty of skills via YouTube as well, and there are copious amounts of silly videos that will make you smile during down days.

 Write a five-year plan

 If you’re a planner like me then get down a five-year plan.
 Honestly, I don’t have one as I don’t plan this far in advance as I’m constantly changing my mind, but it can still be fun to spend half an hour visualising the future and making goals for yourself.

 Start a movie marathon